Sensibility

 The argument for Catholicism is ultimately very simple: it’s that nothing else makes sense.
 Instead of making this a 30-page argument, I will just hyperlink the relevant support from the other pages on my website.

 First, atheism leads to the untenable metaphysical assumption that essence does not exist (for if essence did exist, that would necessitate God).
 This would mean that reality is incoherent, that there is no such thing as real purpose, and that all morality is opinion.
-Not only is there no evidence for this assumption, our deepest human intuitions tell us these things are not true.
+Not only is there no evidence for this assumption, our deepest human intuitions tell us these corollaries are not true.
 Men see essence and coherence in things innately.
 Men need purpose – men with purpose handled the concentration camps well, while men without purpose become depressed amidst great comfort.
-Finally, no man is willing to accept true moral relativism, as true moral relativism means we couldn’t say that the Nazis did anything wrong.
+Finally, no man is willing to accept true moral relativism, as true moral relativism means the Nazis did nothing wrong.
 Some may say they believe that, of course, but no one really means it (sans neo-Nazis, perhaps).

-Beyond the untenability of the atheistic paradigm, atheism itself is a bad proposition, as there is proof that God exists.
-There are several compelling cosmological arguments.
+Beyond the untenability of the atheistic paradigm, atheism itself is a bad proposition, as there is incontrovertible proof that God exists.
+There are several strongly compelling cosmological arguments aside from the contingency argument.
 Further, the mystery of consciousness seems unsolvable without a rational actor in charge of reality – how could mind come from mindless matter otherwise?
-The major atheist objections to God and religion are all handled quite easily, and the rest are just bad, despite their commonality.
+In contrast, the major atheist objections to God and religion are all handled quite easily, and the rest are just bad, despite their guile.
 Beyond these points, the idea of a God who isn’t involved in human affairs – Deism – leads to ridiculous conclusions.
 Deism in any sense would make of God an irrational, incoherent being who creates for no reason.

-So, some spirituality or religion must, then, be true.
+So, some spirituality or religion must, then, be true, or at least be truer than the others.
 Now the search for a proper spirituality and understanding of the divine cannot begin with simple human intuition.
-The practical ubiquity of human sacrifice among disjointed ancient religions is strong evidence that we do not have a very good innate estimation of divinity.
+The ubiquity of human sacrifice among ancient religions is strong evidence that our innate estimation of divinity is not great.
 Acknowledging this danger precludes any religion which doesn’t have some sort of evidence behind it.
 This immediately eliminates the entire non-Abrahamic corpus.
-None of them even claim to be the one objective truth, and the only evidence for any of them are sayings of wise men, ancient texts with dubious authorship, or emotion.
+None of them even claim to approach objectivity, and the only evidence for any of them are sayings of wise men, ancient texts with dubious authorship, or emotion.
 This leaves the Abrahamic corpus as viable options.

 Within the Abrahamic corpus, Islam is the most manifestly absurd.
 The Quran claims that Jesus was a successful prophet of Islam.
 But there is, of course, no evidence of that, and there are thousands of Christian manuscripts and dozens of non-Christian sources which testify the exact opposite.
 Furthermore, the Quran states no less than 25 times that the Bible of the seventh century testifies to its truth.
 With the Bible’s translation into Arabic in the tenth century, this was obviously revealed to be untrue.
 Rather than accepting the situation, the Muslim world began to baselessly claim that someone had corrupted the Bible.

 This leaves Christianity (Protestant, Orthodox, and Catholic) and Judaism.
 Now, the Protestants claim that scripture is the only infallible source of divine truths.
 Without a central teaching body, this leaves the meaning of the Bible open to each individual interpretation.
 This is a severe problem for two reasons.
 First, the New Testament is extraordinarily vague.
 Second, the Bible itself warns severely and regularly against trying to guide oneself in the spiritual life.
-There are over 40,000 Protestant denominations, proving the Bible’s point that man is incapable of judging the divine well.
-The Orthodox Christians have similar issues, as they claim to teach authoritatively, but have no set method of defining authoritative teaching, nor even claim that any particular individual has command of the truth.
+There are thousands of Protestant denominations, proving the Bible’s point that man is incapable of judging the divine well.
+The Orthodox Christians have similar issues, as each communion claims to be the true Church, but has no objective way to differentiate themselves.
 Both are cases of the blind leading the blind; both contradict the warnings of scripture.

 Judaism claims legitimacy due to its origin in national revelation (Moses at Mt.
 Sinai).
 This is a good point – it’s implausible that someone could invent a national event.
-However, it does nothing to prove the content of the Tanakh, as it is unclear which parts are historical, which parts are mythological, which parts were embellished, and what it means in any case.
-The only reliable evidence for Jewish scripture is the historical evidence for Christianity, and the only narrative which makes sense of the Tanakh is the life of Christ.
-Furthermore, the Jews have no claim to the features which made the religion of Moses special.
+However, the Jewish rejection of Christ as the Messiah is self-defeating.
+Furthermore, Judaism has no claim to the features which made the religion of Moses special.
 The power to interpret the law is gone with the destruction of the Sanhedrin.
 Proper sacrifice is gone without the Temple.
 The physical presence of God is gone with the loss of the Ark of the Covenant.
 Modern Judaism is no different than paganism.

 Catholicism